SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     >**Note**: The new measure is yet to deliver a useful result.
 When the sales for a group, country, or region is divided by this value it will produce a useful ratio known as “percent of grand total”.

-4. In the **Fields** pane, ensure that the **Sales All Region** measure is selected (when selected, it will have a dark gray background), and then in the formula bar, replace the measure name and formula with the following formula:
+4. In the **Data** pane, ensure that the **Sales All Region** measure is selected (when selected, it will have a dark gray background), and then in the formula bar, replace the measure name and formula with the following formula:

     **Tip**: To replace the existing formula, first copy the snippet.
 Then, click inside the formula bar and press **Ctrl+A** to select all text.
 Then, press **Ctrl+V** to paste the snippet to overwrite the selected text.
 Then press **Enter**.